-Use AnQiCMS template to easily obtain the "first" and "Nth" indices in a loop
+Use AnQiCMS template easily to get the 'first' and 'Nth' indices in the loop

-AnQiCMS uses a template engine syntax similar to Django, which allows content developers to easily build dynamic pages.
-When dealing with list data, we usually useforLoop tags to iterate over a collection of data.
-To get the index of each element in the loop, AnQiCMS provides a built-in special variable that makes this requirement very easy.
+AnQiCMS uses a template engine syntax similar to Django, which makes it very convenient for content developers to build dynamic pages.
+When dealing with list data, we usually useforThe loop tag is used to iterate over a data collection.
+To get the index of each element in the loop, AnQiCMS provides a built-in special variable to make this requirement easy.

 {% archiveList products with type="list" limit="5" %}